Madrid–Seville high-speed rail line

 The Madrid–Sevilla high-speed line (NAFA or Nuevo Acceso Ferroviario a Andalucía) is a 472 km Spanish railway line for high-speed traffic between Madrid and Seville.
 The first Spanish high-speed rail connection has been in use since 21 April 1992 at speeds up to 300 km/h (186 mph).
 Travel time between the two end points was reduced by over half.

 At Córdoba the Madrid–Málaga high-speed rail line leaves the line from Madrid.
 At Seville the line is extended to Cádiz only for the Alvia service.

 Routing

 The line starts at Madrid-Atocha and runs over 31 bridges (total length 9845 m) and through 17 tunnels (total length 16.03 km, crossing the plains of the southern half of the Inner Plateau.
 It climbs south of Toledo as well as when crossing the Sierra Morena to an altitude of 800 m, and then descends to around sea level as it approaches Seville.
-The terminus of the line is the new railway station Santa Justa in Seville.
+The terminus of the line is the railway station Santa Justa in Seville.